Teresa de Lauretis

-Teresa de Lauretis (/it/; born 1938, Bologna) is an Italian author and Distinguished Professor Emerita of the History of Consciousness at the University of California, Santa Cruz.
-Her areas of interest include semiotics, psychoanalysis, film theory, literary theory, feminism, women's studies, lesbian and queer studies.
-She has also written on science fiction.
-Fluent in English and Italian, she writes in both languages.
-Additionally, her work has been translated into sixteen other languages.
+Teresa de Lauretis (/it/; 29 November 1938 – 2 February 2026) was an Italian author and academic who was a Distinguished Professor Emerita of the History of Consciousness at the University of California, Santa Cruz.
+Her areas of interest included semiotics, psychoanalysis, film theory, literary theory, feminism, women's studies, lesbian and queer studies.
+She also wrote on science fiction.
+Fluent in English and Italian, she wrote in both languages.
+Additionally, her work has been translated into 16 other languages.

+Background

-De Lauretis received her doctorate in Modern Languages and Literatures from Bocconi University in Milan before coming to the United States.
-She joined the History of Consciousness with Hayden White, Donna Haraway, Fredric Jameson and Angela Davis.
-She has held visiting professorships at universities worldwide including ones in Canada, Germany, Italy, Sweden, Austria, Argentina, Chile, France, Spain, Hungary, Croatia, Mexico and the Netherlands.
+De Lauretis was born in Bologna on 29 November 1938.
+She received her doctorate in Modern Languages and Literatures from Bocconi University in Milan before coming to the United States.
+She joined the History of Consciousness program with Hayden White, Donna Haraway, Fredric Jameson and Angela Davis.
+She held visiting professorships at universities worldwide including ones in Canada, Germany, Italy, Sweden, Austria, Argentina, Chile, France, Spain, Hungary, Croatia, Mexico and the Netherlands.

-She currently lives in San Francisco, CA, but often spends time in Italy and the Netherlands.
+She lived in San Francisco, California, but often spent time in Italy and the Netherlands.
+De Lauretis died in San Francisco, at the age of 87; the date of her death is reported variously as 2 February or 3 February 2026.